freebiesoft/reversesearch/README.md

 Possibly a wrapping function could be implemented too, which would guess which of the aforementioned functions would be the most performant based on specified information such as the search criteria and log file.

 Although lots of focus has already gone into making the ReverseSearch function as optimised as possible, there're ideas to make it further optimised that're awaiting implementation (see docs/backlog.md for more info).
-Further on, it would be great to create a C translation of the library (along with provided bindings for Python and Go) as C's regexp library (PCRE) is a lot more performant than Go's, and this library's performance is highly dependent on the regular expression engine used, but this may depend on community suggestions.
+Further on, it would be great to create a C translation of the library (along with provided bindings for Python and Go) as C's regexp library (PCRE) is a lot more performant than Go's, and this library's performance is highly dependent on the regular expression engine used.

 ## Getting Started